CastellanoED/domesticationDFE/README.md

 ## Contact

-David Castellano, dcastellano at arizona . edu, for bug reports and questions about how this pipeline works.
+David Castellano, dcastellano at arizona . edu, and Ioanna Vourlaki, ioanna . vourlaki at irta . cat, for bug reports and questions about how this pipeline works.

 Sebastian Ramos-Onsins, sebastian . ramos at cragenomica . es, for questions about the SLIM simulation recipe (slim_code_mod4_NEW.slim) and how we assign selection coefficients to different sites and populations in the genome (calculate_fitness_position_matrix.R).